Having a Surgery? Go into it as Uninflamed as Possible

 What would you recommend as all the things you’ve explained have already been told to me by every doctor or plastic surgeon I’ve seen.
 It will tear every now and again and I’m used to the pain and discomfort.
 I just want to kind of shrink it or make it more pliable for me.
 Any suggestions or comments will greatly be taken in to consideration.
 Thank you.

-The first thing I want people to grasp is that just because this problem is now two decades old does not mean that it is impossible that it could ever be improved.
+The first thing I want people to grasp is that just because this problem is now two decades old does not mean that it is impossible that it could ever be improved for a post-surgical condition (or for that matter, any condition).
 The second thing I want to state before I begin is that this is not much information to go on (I don’t even know basics like Josh’s age or weight).

 When our normal skin barrier is broken, even from minor trauma, or small tears, or inflammation, bacteria can enter the skin.
 An abscess can form as your body’s defenses try to kill these germs with your inflammatory response (white blood cells = pus).
 Obstruction… can also trigger an abscess.
 The middle of the abscess liquefies and contains dead cells, bacteria, and other debris.
 This area begins to grow, creating tension under the skin and further inflammation of the surrounding tissues.
 Pressure and inflammation cause the pain.
 People with weakened immune systems get certain abscesses more often because the body has a decreased ability to ward off infections.